jameshfisher/jameshfisher.com/_posts/2017-08-30-how-do-i-make-a-full-width-iframe.md

 ---
 title: How do I make a full-width `iframe` with fixed aspect ratio?
 tags: []
+summary: >-
+  Use CSS padding-top and position properties to create a full-width iframe with fixed 16:9 aspect ratio.
 ---

 I wanted to embed a YouTube `<iframe>` in a webpage.